jasonregj/configure-ad/README.md

 </p>

 <p>
 We will also create the guest/user VM simulating an external user logging into the directory.
-We'll call this VM "Client-1" and it will be on a Windows 10 with at least 2 vcups.
+We'll call this VM "Client-1" and it will be on a Windows 10 with at least 2 vcpus.
 We'll use the same username 'labuser' and password for simplicity.
 </p>
 <p>
 <img src="https://i.imgur.com/fHX7ziX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>